blakkan/blakkan.github.io/_posts/2023-09-22-RedecillaDelCaminoToBelorado.md

 ![Iron statue](/images/spain/2023-09-22/image7.jpeg){: .dropshadow }
 <br><br><br>
-Feet are generally improving but occaisionally one blister will give trouble.
+My feet are generally improving but occaisionally one blister will give trouble.
 The various bandages or moleskins are not too effective once blisters form (may work better at preventing "hot spots" from turning into blisters.)
 What does work are sock liners.
 Plus, when road conditions